 Taking a hike in Banff to the next level, the Mount Norquay Via Ferrata (Italian for “iron road”) is an assisted climbing experience along four breathtaking routes on the cliffs above Mt Norquay using cables, ladders and bridges.

 Mountaineers can spend up to 8 hours on the Via Ferrata covering over 3km’s of distance and nearly 500m of vertical gain in a once-in-a-lifetime Banff hiking experience with some of the most incredible views you could ever hope to hike through!
-And once you’ve conquered that trail, two new ones have opened for summer 2021!
+And once you’ve conquered that trail, two new ones opened in summer 2021!

 Go Whitewater Rafting on Kicking Horse River